 CLP 1140.
 ABNORMAL PSYCHOLOGY: Three Credits, Three Hours.
+(Spring)

-(On Demand) The purpose of this course is to enable students in the conceptualization of a variety of psychological disorders from a research practitioner framework.
+The purpose of this course is to enable students in the conceptualization of a variety of psychological disorders from a research practitioner framework.
 The course will cover condition such as depression, suicide, bipolar disorder, borderline personality disorder, schizophrenia and psychological therapies.
-Prerequisite: PSY 2012.
+Prerequisite: PSY 2012 with minimum grade of "C."

 DEP 2004.
 HUMAN DEVELOPMENT: Three Credits, Three Hours.
 (Fall, Spring, Summer) A survey of the development of language, personality, intelligence, and motor functions from the prenatal period to old age and death.
-Prerequisite: Successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Note: This is a reading and writing intensive course.
+Discuss options with an advisor.